-The Quality Dividend Strategy invests significantly in the common stocks of health care companies.
+The Trust invests significantly in the common stocks and ADRs of health care companies.
 These issuers include companies involved in advanced medical devices and instruments, drugs and biotechnology, managed care, hospital management/health services and medical supplies.
 These companies face substantial government regulation and approval procedures.
 General risks of health care companies include extensive competition, product liability litigation and evolving government regulation.

 Companies in the health care sector may be impacted by the adoption of new regulations, changes in current laws regarding access to health insurance, the overall risks and costs of compliance with new and existing regulations, and changes in government policy.
 Proposed regulations may span a wide range of topics, including cost and price controls (which may include a freeze on the prices of prescription drugs), incentives for competition in the provision of health care services, promotion of prepaid health care plans and additional tax incentives and penalties aimed at the health care sector.
-Changes in health care related research.
+Changes in health care policy could also reduce government funding for health care related research.
 The potential long-term effects of new regulations and evolving government policy pertaining to the health care industry is uncertain and cannot be predicted.